Podcasts like Mental Illness Happy Hour

 Website Apple Spotify

 How do I recover from anxiety?
 How do I recover from panic disorder?
 How do I recover from agoraphobia?
 How do I overcome panic attacks?
 How do I find peace from my anxious and intrusive thoughts?
-How do I stop fearing and start actually living my life?MORE Host Shannon Jackson
+How do I stop fearing and start actually living my life?You might even be questioning whether or not recovering from anxiety, panic disorder, and agoraphobia is even possible!
+Whether you've been struggling for months, years, or even a decade or more, this is the show for you...MORE Host Shannon Jackson

 Producer/Network Shannon Jackson